 • court-ordered payments not to a current or former spouse; and

+A non-periodic payment may not be transferred or rolled over to an IRA or eligible employer planto continue tax deferral.
 The TSP will withhold 10 percent for federal income tax from these payments.
-The recipient may elect to have an additional amount, or none, withheld through IRS Form W-4P, Withholding Certificate for Pension or Annuity Payments, and submitting it to the TSP Service Office.
+In most cases, you may elect to have an additional amount, or none, withheld through IRS Form W-4P, Withholding Certificate for Pension or Annuity Payments, and submitting it to the TSP.

 • automatic enrollment refunds;